hhf112/cft/README.md

-Work in Progress in author's free time.
+Work in Progress.
+Currently not under active development.

 Currently only functions as a native linux CLI and only for C++ files.